-With the above general description in mind, we now turn to 40 a description of a Dot and its definition.
-With reference to FIG. 2, the primary components of a Dot 100 are: Internet content 101, a visual object(s) 102 within which the Internet Content 101 may be rendered, and operation element(s) 103, which perform certain functions, each discussed further 45 Definition as a Dot 120, in this case a visual indicator of helow
+With the above general description in mind, we now turn to a description of a Dot and its definition.
+With reference to 65 FIG. 2, the primary components of a Dot 100 are: Internet content 101, a visual object(s) 102 within which the Internet

+Content 101 may be rendered, and operation element(s) 103, which perform certain functions, each discussed further below

 A Dot 100 is an instantiation of a Dot Definition 104, the components of which are illustrated in FIG. 3.
-At its broadest, Dot Definition 104 comprises an XML (or similar) definition 105 (which may include initialization data, control calls, and 50 a frame definition, discussed further below) and a Network Reference 108 (e.g., a URL) to Internet content 101.
+At its broadest, Dot Definition 104 comprises an XML (or similar) definition 105 (which may include initialization data, control calls, and a frame definition, discussed further below) and a Network Reference 108 (e.g., a URL) to Internet content 101.
 (See, for example, Appendix A-DoDots XML Specification.)

-XML definition 105 includes an appearance definition 106 for defining the appearance of a GUI (discussed further 55 rain is rendered is a static image.
-The data representing the below), and a control definition 107 for defining controls associated with the GUI.
+XML definition 105 includes an appearance definition 106 for defining the appearance of a GUI (discussed further below), and a control definition 107 for defining controls associated with the GUI.
 Definitions 106 and 107 will typically include initialization data, control calls, and other elements.
 Optionally, a Dot may include message data 110 (e.g., access to the Dot Messaging Architecture).
-Application 60 Media Package 104 (or "Dot Definition") may also include tags 112 to identify the Dot.
+Application Media Package 104 (or "Dot Definition") may also include tags 112 to identify the Dot.

-The XML definition 106 of the appearance of the GUI typically includes a frame definition, specifying size, location, etc. FIG. 4 is an illustration of an instantiation of a 65 generic GUI 160, which comprises a frame 162 typically divided into a number of control regions.
-For example, Frame

-162 may include a title bar 164, a bottom bar 166, a menu control region 168, and other definable control regions 170, 172, and 174.
+The XML definition 106 of the appearance of the GUI typically includes a frame definition, specifying size, location, etc. FIG. 4 is an illustration of an instantiation of a generic GUI 160, which comprises a frame 162 typically divided into a number of control regions.
+For example, Frame 162 may include a title bar 164, a bottom bar 166, a menu control region 168, and other definable control regions 170, 172, and 174.
 One critical control region, referred to herein as the Web Conduit 176, is a regions in which many Dots will present Internet content.
-Returning to FIG. 3, definition 106 is responsible for providing the dimensions and general shape of the GUL
+Returning to FIG. 3, definition 106 is responsible for providing the dimensions and general shape of the GUI.